What to bring to New Zealand

 You won’t be able to bring prohibited items into New Zealand.
-You may be able be able to bring some restricted items into the country, but only if you have a permit for them, or after they have gone through treatments like fumigation.
+You may be able to bring some restricted items into the country, but only if you have a permit for them, or after they have gone through treatments like fumigation.
 You must declare these items at the border.

 Travelling to New Zealand(external link) — New Zealand Customs Service